mnr/rpigpior/README.md

         0       1
 ```

-That assumes the switch to board pin 40 is “pushed” or closed.
+This assumes the switch to board pin 40 is “pushed” or closed.
 By the
 way, there is a diagram of this located in the *articles* section of the
 website (as identified in the package description)